 A “tallboy” is a 473ml can of beer.
 Once reserved as the popular serving size of imported beers in the province, many domestic ones are now available in this serving.
 This can be credited to their popularity at convenience stores.
 Previously selling only larger quantities, these stores began selling single cans in the tallboy size in the mid 2010s.
 They’re sometimes called “pint cans,” but less commonly.

+With plastic bags banned in the province, make sure you take a reusable shopping bag.
 Now you are ready to hit the Liquor Store!